chasmack/hummaps/README.md

 # hummaps

-Hummaps is an internet version of the Humboldt County map index.
+Hummaps is an online version of the Humboldt County map index.
 It is offered as an alternative to the MS Access based application commonly referred to as the Hollins Index.